VirtusLab/scala-cli/website/docs/commands/publishing/publish.md

 HTTP servers.
 Pushing to such repositories relies on HTTP PUT requests (just like for the pre-defined repositories above).

+You can also pass a path to a local directory, absolute (recommended) or relative (beware of name clashes with pre-defined repositories above).

 ### Authentication

 Specify publish repository authentication either on the command-line or via